Senzoku District

 "Sure did," Bennett said.
 "I was in Fujisawa ward.
 Crazy Nips cut the whole thing down to an hour and a half, though."

-Chadwick said, "You've been awfully quiet, Pete.
-Want some more mugi?"
+Chadwick said, “You’ve been awfully quiet, Pete.
+Want more mugi?”

 That was the extent of the day's gospel study.
 It satisfied the spirit of the rule, the rule being that missionaries were supposed to spend time together at the beginning of every day "strengthening the moral of the district," according to the Senior Companion's Handbook.
 There was certainly not much company to be enjoyed during language study.
 Language study was also supposed to be a district activity, but it was pursued individually with a vengeance.

-Juniors spent the time memorizing the proselyting lessons, seniors studied grammar.
-Good juniors memorized the lessons and didn't bother their seniors.
-Good seniors helped their juniors when they asked, and good juniors didn't ask.
+Good juniors memorized the discussions and didn’t bother their seniors.
+Good seniors helped their juniors when they asked, and good juniors didn’t ask.
 Longstreet was a good junior.
 His ignorance notwithstanding, Thackeray never asked Peterson any questions.
 He coveted the time to be left alone.

 "What?"